 To this day, it remains one of my most treasured albums of all time, but for Howard, it seems to be an item that’s been shut in a box, with the key to the lock lost in the bottom of the ocean.

-The days of hearing ‘Old Pine’, ‘Promise’ and ‘Keep Your Head Up’ are far behind the BRIT Award-winning solo act, who told his sold-out crowd at Symphony Hall on January 21, that they “might as well get up and sing it yourselves” when cries for ‘The Wolves’ simply weren’t met.
+The days of hearing ‘Old Pine’, ‘Promise’ and ‘Keep Your Head Up’ are far behind the BRIT Award-winning solo act, who told his sold-out crowd at Symphony Hall that they “might as well get up and sing it yourselves” when cries for ‘The Wolves’ simply weren’t met.
 And it’s a heartbreaking thing to see.

 Any chance of hearing ‘Only Love’ and ‘Black Flies’ were ripped away, as the focus remained on his latest release Noonday Dream.